smrnitr/Dual-port-RAM/README.md

-# 64*4 bit Dual-port-RAM using verilog modelling and analysed it on GTKWave.
+# 64*8 bit Dual-port-RAM and 16*4 bit ROM using verilog modelling and analysed it on GTKWave.